New Canadian prime minister Mark Carney calls snap election

 Polls now suggest the Liberals, who had badly trailed the Conservatives at the start of the year, are now slightly ahead of their rivals – who have sought to portray Mr Carney as an elitist who plans to continue the Trudeau-era policy of high government spending.

-As a two-time central banker, Mr Carney has no previous political or election experience.
+Having led the Bank of Canada during the 2008 financial crisis and then the Bank of England during Brexit, Mr Carney is a relatively well-known public figure but has no previous frontline political or election experience.

 In contrast, Conservative leader Pierre Poilievre is a seasoned politician who has fought seven elections.
+Having served for years as his party’s go-to attack dog, the 45-year-old has carved a niche as a firebrand populist who says he will put “Canada first”, vowing to defund the country’s public broadcaster and refusing to allow media onboard his campaign buses and planes.

-And with a strong performance in predominantly French-speaking Quebec key to any victory, Mr Poilievre speaks flawless French, while Mr Carney recently stumbled at a press conference when asked to respond in French, misunderstanding the question before then responding in English.
+With a strong performance in predominantly French-speaking Quebec key to any victory, Mr Poilievre speaks flawless French, while Mr Carney recently stumbled at a press conference when asked to respond in French, misunderstanding the question before responding in English.

-Mr Poilievre’s party have also raised questions about how Mr Carney transferred his personal financial assets into a blind trust, and will have been encouraged last week from the prime minister’s bristly response to a reporter who asked about the trust – who Mr Carney accused of engaging in “conflict and ill will”.
+Mr Poilievre’s party also raised questions about how Mr Carney transferred his personal financial assets into a blind trust, and will have been encouraged last week by the prime minister’s bristly response to a reporter who asked about the trust and who Mr Carney accused of engaging in “conflict and ill will”.

-But Mr Carney will hope that his combative approach to dealing with the White House will help him ride a wave of Canadian nationalism that has surged in response to Mr Trump’s threats of annexation.
+But while the Conservatives had sought to make the election about Mr Trudeau, whose popularity declined as food and housing prices rose and immigration surged, Mr Carney is now hopeful that his combative approach to dealing with the White House will help him ride the wave of Canadian nationalism which has surged in response to Mr Trump’s annexation threats.

 He said on Sunday: “Our response must be to build a strong economy and a more secure Canada.
 President Trump claims that Canada isn’t a real country.
 He wants to break us so America can own us.
 We will not let that happen.”